Does Science Support Music Education For Kids?

 Music Can Offer a Place of Belonging

-Music lessons have also been found to enhance children's social skills and promote a sense of belonging.
+Music lessons have also been helpful for the development of social skills and promoting a sense of belonging.
+The same can be said about other extracurriculars like sports, art classes, and other mediums.
 A study by Kirschner and Tomasello (2010) demonstrated that children who engaged in musical activities, such as singing and playing instruments together, exhibited greater prosocial behavior and cooperation than those who did not participate in such activities.
 These findings highlight the importance of music education in fostering social development and cultivating a sense of community in children.

 For more information about piano lessons in Monroe Township, organ lessons in NYC, or anything else regarding John Cavicchio’s studio, please get in touch!